 Mitigation Management

-Because Mitigation Management works with grants that assist local government agencies and train their employees, much of the information following is about specialized training, worksheets, and guidance documents, not aimed at the general public.
+Mitigation Management administrates grants which assist local government agencies and training their employees, much of the information following is about specialized training, worksheets, and guidance documents; therefore is not aimed at the general public.

 Successful Mitigation Project Types: